|Nutrition Facts (per serving)|

 - Optional: 1 tablespoon sesame oil

-- Chop the chilies into coarse flakes (it’s easiest to do this by processing them in a blender for about 20 seconds).
+Chop the chilies into coarse flakes (it’s easiest to do this by processing them in a blender for about 20 seconds).
 You should end up with around 2 tablespoons of coarsely chopped chili flakes.

-- Heat the oil in a heavy skillet over medium-high to high heat until it is starting to smoke.
+Heat the oil in a heavy skillet over medium-high to high heat until it starts to smoke.
 Continue heating the oil for 10 to 15 seconds.
 Remove the skillet from the heat.

-- Cool and strain the oil.
-But if you want to make the oil spicier and stronger, leave in the chili flakes and store in the fridge for one or two days before straining.
-This will make the chili oil hotter and stronger.
+Cool and strain the oil.
+If you want to make the oil spicier and stronger, leave in the chili flakes and store in the fridge for one or two days before straining.
 You can save the strained chili flakes for some other recipes if you like.

 Use the chili oil as desired in recipes or as a dipping sauce with dumplings and noodles.